syncfusion-content/ej2-react-docs/ej2-react/pivotview/how-to/bind-complex-data-to-the-pivot-table.md

 ---
 layout: post
-title: Convert complex JSON and assign to pivot table in component | Syncfusion
+title: Convert complex JSON and assign to pivot table | Syncfusion
 description: Learn here all about how to convert complex JSON to flat JSON and assign it to the pivot table in Syncfusion component and more.
 platform: ej2-react
 control: Convert complex JSON to flat JSON and assign it to the pivot table